michaelsboost/ArabEngo/README.md

 To Dos
 -------------

-- Fix spacebar bug when typing in editor (it should not send let alone opens up the emoticons)
 - Properly save and populate social content via LocalStorage to community shares
 - Make it so everyone can make & share/publish a chat
 - Make all published chats editable